steidani/s2s-ai-challenge-kit-eth-ubern/README.md

 ### 3. Make the project private

-Now check out the gitlab repository by clicking on "View in gitlab".
+Now navigate to the gitlab page by clicking on "View in gitlab" in the upper right corner.
 Under "Settings" - "General" - "Visibility" you can set your project private.

 <img src="docs/screenshots/gitlab_visibility.png" width="300">